CosmWasm/cosmwasm/SEMANTICS.md

     pub messages: Vec<CosmosMsg<T>>,
     /// The attributes that will be emitted as part of a "wasm" event pub attributes: Vec<Attribute>,
+    // Events that were triggered by the exexution of the respective message pub events: Vec<Event>,
-    pub data: Option<Binary>,
+    // Data that was modified by the contract pub data: Option<Binary>,
 }
 ```